Obesity 1: What is it and what are the impacts?

 Obese | 30 and higher |

-Unfortunately, there are some caveats to this method of labelling an individual's weight status.
-For example, generally, Asians have a much lower BMI due to their genetic makeup.
+There are some limitations to this method of labelling an individual's weight status.
+For example, generally, Asians have a lower BMI compared to other similar stage adults due to their genetic makeup.
 It is estimated, that Asians with a BMI of 23 or over are at risk of increased health problems.

-Additionally, these measurements do not take muscle mass into account.
+Additionally, these measurements do not take muscle mass into consideration.
 This can increase an individual's weight in kg but not affect their fat storage content.
-Therefore, highly muscular individuals may have a higher BMI than the health risks they involve.
+Therefore, highly muscular individuals may have a higher BMI and less associated health risks.
 Additional measurements can be taken to negate these issues such as waist circumference (upwards 102cm in men and 89cm in women are associated with health risks) and body fat percentages.
 Together, these measurements give a much more accurate representation of a person’s risk of obesity and the risks that are involved with this condition.

 The Stats